agentmodels/agentmodels.org/chapters/01-introduction.md

 ---
 layout: chapter
 title: 1.
-Introduction
+Introduction: simulating agents and learning their preferences
 description: "Motivating example of inferring preferences from observed choices.
 Introduce utility-based, decision-theoretic agents implementing as programs.
 Introduce inference of preferences by inverting the agent models.
 Taster of a Webppl agent model"
 is_section: true
 ---

-# Chapter 1: Simulating agents and learning their preferences with probabilistic programs

 ## Motivating example
 Animation of "donut temptation" case, maybe showing multiple agents (not just Bob).